iborko/fmindex/README.md

 Example:
 &nbsp;&nbsp;&nbsp;&nbsp;`fmindex Esch_coli_536.fna Esch_coli_536_reads.fq 1 40`

+For every read from `<reads>` program generates two lines.
+First line is the FASTQ header and the second line is the list of all position indices of the current read in `<sequence>`.
+Indices are splitted with whitespaces.

 Script `test_run.sh` can be used to run program on one of the example sequence.
 Example sequences are located in the `test_data` folder.